shakacode/re-formality/README.md

 The hardest part is to figure out the right moment when first validation results should be emitted in UI.

 Let's break down a case with credit card field.
 A user opens a form and focuses on a field.
-When the first character is typed, the field is in an invalid state but it's not really polite to show an error at this point: we should let user a chance to finish what he's doing.
-While the user is typing, we wait.
-If after some character, validator reported valid result, it's a proper moment to indicate success in UI (e.g. show credit card type).
+When the first character is typed, the field is in an invalid state but it's not polite to show an error immediately: we should let user a chance to finish what he's doing.
+While the user is typing and field is in invalid state, we don't provide any feedback in UI.
+If after some character validator reported valid result, it's a proper moment to indicate a success (e.g. show credit card type).
 But if the user left the field in an invalid state (e.g. moved to another field) we have all rights to emit an error.
 After the first result is emitted, we update validation state in UI on every change.

 Sadly, form fields are different and credit card scenario is not universal.
 This is where strategies kick in.